Scissor-tailed Flycatchers Are Arriving in South Texas

 by Ro Wauer

 The long-tailed, brighter males arrive first with the shorter-tailed females appearing a few days later.
-By then the males have already established territories and are chasing competitors away from preferred sites.
-When the ladies arrive, the males take on a very different persona, performing some wonderful courtship flights, ascending to more than 100 feet before sailing back, often with outstanding aerobatics.
-These dramatic flights include up and down flying, much zigzagging, and even reverse somersaults, usually at great speeds and with tail flowing and fluttering and wings out to display their salmon-colored armpits (axillaries) and underwing linings.
-All the while he is performing, a male flycatcher will be giving cackling-snapping calls.
+By then the males have already established territories and are chasing competitors away from preferred sites, often the same sites utilized the previous season When the females arrive, the males take on a very different persona, performing some wonderful courtship flights, ascending to more than 100 feet before sailing back, often with outstanding acrobatics.
+These dramatic flights include up and down flying, much zigzagging, and even reverse somersaults, usually at great speeds and with tails flowing and fluttering and wings out to display their salmon-colored armpits and underwing linings.
+All the while he is performing, he will be giving cackling-snapping calls.
 The female will usually join in the fun.
-Scissor-tails also give a unique dawn song on their breeding grounds that includes a series of loud stuttered "pup" notes that conclude with an emphatic "perlep" or "peroo."
+Scissor-tails also give a unique dawn song on their breeding grounds that include a series of loud stuttering “pup” sounds that conclude with an emphatic “perlep” or “peroo.”

-Like all flycatchers, the scissor-tail's diet is principally insects, at least during the nesting season.
+Like all flycatchers, the scissor-tail’s diet is principally insects, at least during the nesting season.
 Although most insects are captured in flight, scissor-tails will also take insects on the ground, perhaps more often than most flycatchers.
 Grasshoppers are a favorite food source.
-After nesting and while inhabiting their wintering grounds, however, they will also consume berries when available.
+On their wintering grounds in southern Mexico and Central America they will also consume berries.

-Many Texans think of this bird as the state bird instead of the northern mockingbird, which is the official state bird.
+Most Texans think of this bird as their state bird instead of the mockingbird, which is the official state bird.
 That undoubtedly is because of the charisma of this long-tailed songbird, and also perhaps because the mockingbird is so commonplace.
-While mockingbirds are full-time residents throughout most of the state, leaving only the far northern portions of the state in colder than normal winters, scissor-tailed flycatchers normally are present only from March through October.
-But during that period, they can be found in all but far West Texas, where they occur only occasionally.
+While mockingbirds are full-time residents throughout most of the state, leaving only the far northern portions of the state in winter, scissor-tails normally are present only from March through October.
+But during that period they can be found in all but far West Texas, where they occur only occasionally.